 The OERu is nurturing the development of a sustainable and scalable OER ecosystem for the formal sector.
-The OERu concept aims to create a parallel learning universe whereby partner institutions assemble courses from existing OER to provide free learning opportunities for learners excluded from the system to augment and add value to the formal education sector.
-These learners may choose to enrol at formal education institutions in the traditional way or participate in free learning provided through the OER university network.
-Assessment and credentialing services are provided by participating institutions on a cost-recovery basis or may be funded through scholarships or grants from the respective Ministries of Education.
+The OER university concept aims to create a parallel learning universe based solely on OER for learners excluded from the system to augment and add value to the formal education sector.
+These learners may choose to enrol at formal education institutions in the traditional way or participate in free learning provided through the OERu network.
+Assessment and credential services will be provided by participating institutions on a cost-recovery basis or may be funded through scholarships or grants from the respective Ministries of Education.

-The OER university network will facilitate pathways for OER learners to gain credible credentials from participating institutions who are formally accredited institutions in their national jurisdictions.
+The OER university network will facilitate pathways for OER learners to gain credible credentials from participating institutions who will be formally accredited institutions in their national jurisdictions.

 Quality assurance and institutional accreditation is the foundation stone on which this parallel learning universe is based.

-The OERu concept must ensure equivalence and parity of esteem for qualifications gained through the OERu network.
-OER resources and systems used to support the OERu are free for reuse and re-purposing in the formal sector thus contributing to improved efficiencies and greater return on investment for participating
+The OER university concept must ensure equivalence and parity of esteem for qualifications gained through the OER university network.
+OER resources and systems used to support the OER university are free for reuse and re-purposing in the formal sector thus contributing to improved efficiencies and greater return on investment for participating institutions.

 With OER, the marginal cost of replicating digital learning materials is near zero and sharing development costs improves cost efficiencies.
-The OERu is designed primarily to provide more affordable access to post-secondary education for the estimated 100 million learners in the world who will qualify for a seat in tertiary education, but due to funding issues or lack of tertiary education provision will not be able to gain credible qualifications.
+The OERu is designed primarily to provide more affordable access to post-secondary education for the estimated 100 million learners in the world who are qualified for a seat in tertiary education today, but due to funding issues or lack of tertiary education provision will not be able to gain credible qualifications.
 The course materials and shared infrastructure of the OERu will also add value to existing tertiary education systems worldwide.